TinoMako/100DaysOfCloud/Journey/004/Readme.md

 ![Screenshot](https://user-images.githubusercontent.com/45802047/93952190-88093980-fd48-11ea-9916-fb59c708e370.png)

-### Step 2 — Downloading A KeyPair then use Putty Key Generator
+### Step 2 — Downloading A KeyPair

 When we created our Instance, the consile wizard(??) asked us to download a keypair.
 What is a Key Pair you might ask.
 A key pair consists of a public key(stored by AWS) and a private key that a user stores.
-Together, these keys allow us to connect to our istance securely.
+Together, these keys allow us to connect to our instance securely.

 ![Screenshot](https://user-images.githubusercontent.com/45802047/93953095-cacc1100-fd4a-11ea-80ad-9fd8f0509430.png)

-### Step 3 — Summary of Step
+### Step 3 — Using the Putty Key Generator

+After downloading the Private Key, we will open Putty Key Generator(just search for it on Windows Start) Click on file then load a file, a dialogue file will open asking you to load the Private Key File.
+At this moment you just locate where the file was saved.
+This can be tricky just make sure you choose all files in the type section.

 ![Screenshot](https://via.placeholder.com/500x300)